agent462/sensu-cli/README.md

 sensu-api
 =========
-A sensu-cli that currently supports get and delete requests
+A sensu-cli for interacting with the sensu api.

 What is Sensu? http://sensuapp.org/